FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Preparatory section

 \section{Preparatory section}

-In this section, we introduce some terminology for polynomial vector fields on \(\RR^2,\) that will be used in the remaining sections.
-Let \(f_{(a,b,c)}\) be a smooth vector field on \(\RR^2\) with flow given by the unique solution \(x(t)=\varphi(t, x)\in \RR^2\) of the three-parameter family
+This section provides definitions for polynomial vector fields on \(\RR^2\) that will be used in the sections that follow.
+Let \(f_{(a,b,c)}\) be a smooth vector field on \(\RR^2\) whose flow is given by the unique solution \(X(t)=\varphi(t, X)\in \RR^2\) of the three-parameter family